MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 For this reference architecture, there are a number of ways you can deploy the resources across the Azure subscription.
 The reference architecture shows the recommendation of isolating all resources for the hub VNet within a dedicated resource group.
 The resources for the spoke VNet are also shown for comparison.
 This model works well if different teams are given responsibility for these different areas.

-In the figure, a hub VNet includes components to support access to other apps and services within the Azure environment.
+In the diagram, a hub VNet includes components to support access to other apps and services within the Azure environment.
 These resources include:

 - Azure Firewall Premium
 - Azure Bastion